openebs-archive/openebs-docs/docs/installation.md

 ## Install OpenEBS using OpenEBS Helm Charts

-You should clone the latest OpenEBS repo.
-If you have cloned repository already,very that it is updated.
-Latest OpenEBS repo can cloned and Latest version can be packaged using following commands.
+You have now set up helm and RBAC by following above [step](/docs/next/installation.html#setup-helm-rbac).
+Next,You should clone the latest OpenEBS repository.
+If you have cloned OpenEBS repository already,very that it is updated.

+Latest OpenEBS repo can cloned and latest version can be packaged using following commands.

 ```
 git clone https://github.com/openebs/openebs.git